yegor256/blog/_posts/2016/sep/2016-09-13-inheritance-is-procedural.md

 "Inherit", as an English verb, has a number of meanings.
 [This one](http://www.oxforddictionaries.com/us/definition/american_english/inherit)
 is what inheritance inventors in [Simula](https://en.wikipedia.org/wiki/Simula) had in mind, I guess:
-"Derive (a quality, characteristic, or predisposition) genetically from one's parents or ancestors".
+"Derive (a quality, characteristic, or predisposition) genetically from one's parents or ancestors."

 Deriving a characteristic from another object is a great idea, and it's called [subtyping](https://en.wikipedia.org/wiki/Subtyping).